tommytallhain/TheAssortedWorksOfTommyTallhain/the_assorted_works_of_tommy_tallhain/Poems2024.md

 <br>
 by my eyes
 <br>
-captured, painted solidifed in a gallery only I can walk through
+captured, painted, solidifed in a gallery only I can walk through
 <br>
 that exists in memories of little places
 <br>